Ivo Pitanguy

 Ivo Hélcio Jardim de Campos Pitanguy (July 5, 1926 – August 6, 2016) was a Brazilian plastic surgeon who made significant contributions to the fields of cosmetic and reconstructive surgery.
 Based in Rio de Janeiro, Pitanguy came to prominence for treating hundreds of victims of the 1961 Niterói circus fire.
 He pursued a philosophical approach to plastic surgery, emphasizing its role in improving patients' self-esteem and quality of life.
 Pitanguy trained thousands of surgeons, which led to the spread of his techniques globally.
 He is thought to be the creator of the Brazilian butt lift.

 Early life and education

-Ivo Pitanguy was born on July 5, 1926 in Belo Horizonte, Minas Gerais.
+Pitanguy was born on July 5, 1926 in Belo Horizonte, Minas Gerais.
 His father, Antônio de Campos Pitanguy, was a general practitioner, and his mother was Estael Jardim de Campos Pitanguy.
-Pitanguy pursued his medical degree at the Federal University of Minas Gerais before continuing his education abroad.
-He studied at the Bethesda North Hospital in Montgomery, Ohio, where Pitanguy worked under the guidance of surgeon John Longacre.
+Pitanguy pursued his medical degree at the Federal University of Minas Gerais.
+Then he continued his training at TriHealth Bethesda North Hospital in Montgomery, Ohio, where he worked under the guidance of surgeon John Longacre.
 Seeking further specialization, Pitanguy traveled to Europe, where he trained in plastic surgery in France and England.
-In Paris, he worked with several notable surgeons, including Marc Iselin at the Foch Hospital, and later furthered his studies at the Mayo Clinic in the United States.
+In Paris, he worked with several notable surgeons, including Marc Iselin at the Foch Hospital, and later furthered his training at the Mayo Clinic in the United States.